ankolaver/functiona1-windows/readme.md

 #### Problems and Improvements:
 - Need to restore original tab better
 - Choice of key is terrible
-- A software control would be better than gui-control
+- Software control would be better than gui-control
+- Only works on firefox for now

 ## [Turns Screen off via mouse position](https://github.com/Kennethkcpdhs/functiona1-windows/tree/master/screenoff_mouse_pos)
 1. Launch the EXE File